Compitek/git4c/README.md

 # Just how to build it?
-1. get maven onto your system (tested with 3.6.0 version)
+1. get maven onto your system.
+  1.1 Check if it already installed with "mvn --version" command.
+I test to build with 3.6.0 version.
+  1.2 Otherwise <a href="https://maven.apache.org/download.cgi" target="_blank">download it</a>, set <a     href="https://maven.apache.org/install.html">environment variables</a> and maybe restart your pc)
 2. get zip archive from this repository and extract it
 3. go to confluence-plugin folder from extract destinanion
 4. open command-line tool and start command: